uvmetal/neo-paper/README.md

 generate.js HAS been ported.

+create.js HAS been ported.

+index.js HAS been ported.

 airdrop.js HAS NOT been ported.

 batch.js HAS NOT been ported.

-create.js HAS NOT been ported.

-index.js HAS NOT been ported.

 report.js HAS NOT been ported.

 parseListToAccounts.js HAS NOT been ported.

-# install
+# Install
 ```bash
 git clone https://github.com/uvemtal/neo-paper
 cd neo-paper